rikigigi/analisi/README.md

 This is a framework for computing averages on molecular dynamics trajectories and block averages.
 An mpi parallelization over the blocks is implemented in a very abstract and general way, so it is easy to implement a new calculation that can be parallelized with no effort using MPI.
 The code has two interfaces: a command line interface that is parallelized with MPI and threads, and a python interface that is parallelized on threads only.
 With such many parallelization levels more accurate averages can be performed, as described in details in the next sections.

+Every MPI processes uses the same amount of memory by loading the part of the trajectory that it is used to do the calculation in every block.
+For this reason it is suggested to use one MPI process per machine, and parallelize by using threads only inside the single machine.

 Features:

  - python interface (reads numpy array)
  - command line interface (reads binary lammps-like files or time series in column format)
  - multithreaded ( defaults to number of threads specifies by the shell variable OMP_NUM_THREADS )
- - command line interface has MPI too (for super-heavy calculations)
+ - command line interface has MPI too (for super-heavy multi-machine calculations)
  - command line calculates variance of every quantity and every function (in python you can do it by yourselves with numpy.var )
  - jupyter notebook example of the python interface

 Calculations:

 - g of r ( and time too!)
-- vibrational spectrum (this is nothing special)
+- vibrational spectrum with FFTW3
 - histogram of number of neighbours
 - mean square displacement
 - green kubo integral of currents